AJMartel/bit-sound/README.md

 5. Dedicated with ❤ to the one who I love.

-Libraries I used, licenss of these libraries can be found on their repository:
+Libraries I used, lisences of these libraries can be found on their repository:
 1. ToneJS
 2. MidiConvert
 3. VueJS